JaredKishCodes/HR-EmployeeManagementSystem/README.md

 📖 Introduction & Background

 Many organizations still rely on manual processes for handling employee records, leaves, payroll, and attendance.
 This leads to inefficiency, errors, and data security risks.
-An automated Employee Management System ensures smooth operations and accurate record-keeping.
+An Employee Management System ensures smooth operations and accurate record-keeping.

 ❓ Statement of the Problem